wxcctechsummit/wxcclabguides/labs/CustomDesktopLayout.md

  * Open the Default Layout JSON in any text editor e.g. Notepad or Sublime text.​
  * Modify the value of appTitle key to change Agent Desktop title (Refer Pic-1).​
- * Modify the value of logo key as your company logo URL or use this dummy url https://widget-kad.s3.amazonaws.com/Logos/boscologo5.png
+ * Modify the value of logo key as your company logo URL or use this dummy url: https://widget-kad.s3.amazonaws.com/Logos/boscologo5.png
  * “Save As” the JSON file with a distinguishable name.

 ### 3. Upload the custom desktop layout an verify

-* Login to portal : https://portal.cjp.cisco.com/portal/home.html with administrator credentials​
+* Login to [WxCC portal](https://portal.cjp.cisco.com/portal/home.html) with admin credentials​
 * Navigate to Provisioning --> Desktop Layout​
 * Click on New Layout
 * Provide any preferable name and description ​
 * Click on Team textbox to add the team ​
 * Click Upload button to upload the modified JSON file​
 * Click Save button to apply the layout.
-* Login/Reload agent desktop to verify the layout (https://desktop.wxcc-us1.cisco.com/)​
+* Login/Reload [WxCC agent desktop](https://desktop.wxcc-us1.cisco.com) to verify the layout

 ### 4. Assign header widget and nav bar widget
 * Open the layout JSON file in any text editor e.g.
-* Notepad or Sublime text.(be careful copying from PowerPoint  might add unwanted spaces/characters... causing the JSON to * * fail on load) use an online JSON formatter like https://jsonformatter.org/ to clean up if need be.​
+* Notepad or Sublime text.(be careful copying from PowerPoint  might add unwanted spaces/characters... causing the JSON to * * fail on load) use an online [JSON formatter](https://jsonformatter.org/) to clean up if need be.​
 * Modify the header section as mentioned in video
 * Modify the navigation section as mentioned below​
 * “Save As” the JSON file with a unique preferable nam

 ### 5. Upload the modified layout

-* Login to portal : https://portal.cjp.cisco.com/portal/home.html with admin credentials​
+* Login to [WxCC portal](https://portal.cjp.cisco.com/portal/home.html) with admin credentials​
 * Navigate to Provisioning --> Desktop Layout​
 * Search for your layout ​
 * Click on ... to edit the existing layout​